rsdoiel/rsdoiel.github.io/blog/2018/02/24/go-based-python-modules.md

 As before you can run your tests with `python3 jsonpretty.py`.

-In closing I would like to note that to use these examples you Python3 will need to be able to find the modules.
-That if you are spreading your C-shared library and wrapping Python module accross your file system you will also need to adjust your Python environment to find them.
+In closing I would like to note that to use these examples you Python3 will need to be able to find the module and shared library.
+For simplicity I've put all the code in the same directory.
+If your Python code is spread across multiple directories you'll need to make some adjustments.